miya0001/advanced-csv-importer/readme.txt

 The Advanced CSV Importer will import the following content from a CSV file.

+Advanced CSV Importer is fully unit-tested.
+The plugin is stable and ready to be used in large projects like enterprise applications.

 * Posts, pages and other custom post types
 * Custom fields and post meta
 * Categories, tags